 Noes: Baca, Bass, Becerra, Capps, Chu, Eshoo, Filner, Garamendi, Honda, Lee, Lofgren, Matsui, McNerney, Miller, Napolitano, Pelosi, Richardson, Roybal-Allard, Sanchez (Linda), Sanchez (Loretta), Schiff, Sherman, Speier, Stark, Thompson, Waters, Waxman, Woolsey, Boxer

 Colombia is an emerging economy that is providing California with a quickly expanding export market and opportunity for future collaboration.
-Since 2006, exports to Colombia have more than doubled.
-In 2011, Californian exports to Colombia totaled just over $534 million.
+Since 2006, exports to Colombia have more than tripled.
+In 2013, Californian exports to Colombia totaled just over $757 million.